JasonSanford/denver-bike-routes/contributing.md

 ## Overview

-Bike routes should represent a specific, interesting path that you would send a friend on, not just a general bike path in the area.
+* Routes should represent a specific, interesting path that you would send a friend on, not just a general bike path in the area.
 * Routes should start and end in semi-public places like shopping centers or coffee shops, not your house.
 * Routes should adhere to a JSON schema like the one below.
 Some properties are required, some not.
 * Some routes can be very complex, so keep the geometry (LineString) on one line to keep `routes.geojson` somewhat readable.
 See Route Simplification below.